SesameLabs/sesame-coding-assignment/README.md

 **Directions**

 - Take about 8 hours to work on this assignment.
 Please complete this exercise yourself, however feel free to Google and use other references.
-- Please fork this repository to start working on this project.
+- Please create a GitHub repository to start working on this project.
+Do not fork this repo, since private forks aren't possible in Github.
 Add a detailed README that provides easily understandable instructions on how to run your code on local machine.
 - This will be followed by a 45 min interview where you will be asked to explain your decisions and asked to describe about challenges and opportunities with your solution
 - In addition to correctness, we will be evaluating based on code structure, readability, and extensibility.
 It does not need to be over-engineered, however should be solid production level code.
 - Please reach out if you have any questions.